ColeWebster/CW-SocialNetwork-API/README.md

 # CW-SocialNetwork-API

 -Inital file structure added.

 -Config is created.

 -Models are next to be updated.

+-All Models are updated.

+-All routes are created.

+-Creating controllers now.